forms-angular/fng-audit/README.md

 ### On the client side:

+    <script src="fng-audit/dist/fng-audit.js"></script>

+Add **fngAuditModule** to your app's list of services.

-The following routes are added:
+The following client side routes are added:

 `/<model>/<id>/history` displays a screen showing all the audited updates to a document `/<model>/<id>/version/<version>` recreates the value of the specified version of the item and displays it in JSON format